ericmjl/essays-on-data-science/docs/newsletter/2020/11-november.md

-Apart from being an incredibly useful real-time tracker of the election counts this year, in my opinion, it also served as a great example of building (and learning) in the open!
+Apart from being an incredibly useful real-time tracker of the election counts this year, in my opinion, it also served as a great example of building (and learning) in the open.

 ## [The myths and traps of managing up](https://leaddev.com/communication-relationships/myths-and-traps-managing)